DragonMinded/bemaniutils/README.md

 ## bootstrap

-A utility for quickly bootstrapping a local setup's music database from an already running BEMAPI-compatible server.
+A utility for quickly bootstrapping a local setup's music database from an already running BEMAPI-compatible server that has been set up for federation.
 This is better documented in the below "Database Initialization" section.
+Note that this utility assumes no omnimix support and will bootstrap only normal game databases.
+The BEMAPI federation protocol does support omnimix, so if you are bootstrapping against a running instance that has omnimix databases and you wish to support omnimixes as well, you can look at the source to this and manually run commands for the games in question.

 ## cardconvert